Turn Your Passion Into A Living

 2. Start small, try things out and take action!

 Next, get to it.
 Start small and test the waters (so to speak) by doing side gigs, by freelancing or by teaching lessons in something that you’re good at.
 Advertise your services on Craigslist or other job forums.
 Find ways to fit these efforts into your schedule and make time for them.
 If you need money to fund your venture, budget for this by building a "venture fund" in a free savings account that addresses a specific savings goal.
-If you need to finance your ideas and happen to have good credit, you can opt to apply for a loan at a peer to peer lender (this Lending Club review covers one such lender).
+If you need to finance your ideas and happen to have good credit, you can opt to apply for a loan at a peer to peer lender like Lending Club.
 But without taking action, your dream job remains just that...a part of your dreams and ongoing hopes.
 This seems obvious and intuitive, but many people never realize their goals because of inaction.
 You have to make time to make change.
 By taking these steps, you can validate and turn this career into a reality for yourself.

 3. Find ways to support your new career.